rhiosutoyo/Indonesian-EAC/README.md

 # Emotionally Aware Chatbot for Responding to Indonesian Product Reviews
-This research proposes a model to build an emotionally aware chatbot for responding to Indonesian product reviews.
+This research proposes a model to build an emotionally aware chatbot to respond to Indonesian product reviews.
 Six emotion recognition models are examined using two pre-trained models and a multilayer perceptron of a feedforward artificial neural network.
 The full report can be seen in [**this link**](http://www.ijicic.org/ijicic-190315.pdf).

+Moreover, this research also has evaluated the emotinally aware chatbot and its believability factor.
+The experiment's evaluation results show that implementing the emotion recognition model on the chatbot increases its believability.
+* On average, the believability measures in interaction type B (with an emotion model) are enhanced 1.71 times compared to interaction type A (a basic model).
+* Integrating a chatbot avatar into the interaction system also heightens the believability factor.
+Using avatars in chatbots increases the system's believability variables by 1.17 times compared to not using avatars.
+The full report can be seen in [**this link**](https://ieeexplore.ieee.org/document/10488202).

 ## Resources
 This work proposes a product review dataset annotated with Shaver's emotion model and several predefined response templates for each emotion to enable answer variations.
 The supporting research materials are as follows: